CANTON-$\mu$ Proposal: A Next-Generation Muon $g-2$ Measurement at Sub-0.1 ppm Precision: Introduction

-In the past two decades, many novel concepts for measuring the muon $g\!-\!2$ have been proposed by the community~\cite{Farley:2004hp,Delaunay:2021uph,Keshavarzi:2022kpc}.
-One such concept is being pursued by the J-PARC Muon $g\!-\!2$/EDM collaboration~\cite{abe_new_2019}, which is developing a technique based on re-accelerated positive muons with low emittance.
-With a high-quality muon beam, it becomes possible to eliminate the electric field inside the storage region, thereby achieving a configuration effectively equivalent to the pure-magnetic condition of Eq.~\eqref{eq:wa_pureB}.
-While innovative, this method is intrinsically limited to positive muons because it relies on the laser ionization of muonium~\cite{Zhang:2022ilj}, and thus cannot address the negative-muon case.
-In terms of achievable precision, the design goal of about 0.45~ppm for positive muons for Phase~1 remains below the Fermilab benchmark.
+A new experiment is therefore crucial to measure the muon $g\!-\!2$ with a precision matching or surpassing the current Fermilab record, with particular emphasis on the negative muon ($\mu^-$).
+Approaches employing different focusing concepts or magnet geometries would naturally introduce distinct systematic effects, providing an essential cross-check and strengthening the overall robustness of the global $g\!-\!2$ program.

-In summary, current measurements rely on similar experimental techniques and there is a lack of a modern high-precision $\mu^-$ result.
-This makes it crucial to pursue a new experiment that can independently determine the muon $g\!-\!2$ with precision matching or surpassing current results, prioritizing the measurement of the negative muon.
-At present, among the very few facilities worldwide, China's HIAF~\cite{Yang:2013yeb,Yang:2023hfx} stands out with a dedicated plan to produce GeV-scale pulsed, high-intensity muon beams of both polarities using high-energy proton and ion beams.
-This unique capability positions HIAF s an ideal platform to pursue a next-generation precision measurement of the muon $g\!-\!2$.
+At present, among the very few facilities worldwide, China's HIAF~\cite{Yang:2013yeb,Yang:2023hfx} stands out with a dedicated plan to produce GeV-scale pulsed, high-intensity muon source of both polarities using high-energy proton and ion beams.
+This unique capability positions HIAF an ideal platform to pursue a next-generation precision measurement of the muon $g\!-\!2$.